Ruud routed hometown favorite Auger-Aliassime in Montreal

 Ruud will face eighth-seeded Hubert Hurkacz of Poland, a 7-6 (4), 6-7 (5), 6-1 winner over Nick Kyrgios of Australia.

-In the night session, American Tommy Paul faced Britain’s Daniel Evans and Spain’s Pablo Carreno Busta met British qualifier Jack Draper.
+In the night session, Britain’s Daniel Evans beat American Tommy Paul 1-6, 6-3, 6-4.
+In the late match, Spain’s Pablo Carreno Busta faced British qualifier Jack Draper.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.